Front Palace (Bangkok): Conversion

-With the palace now vacant, Chulalongkorn had the Royal Museum (the country's first public museum, previously established at the Concordia Hall in the Grand Palace) moved into the Siwamokkhaphiman, Phutthaisawan and Itsarawinitchai halls in 1887.
+With the palace now vacant, Chulalongkorn had the Royal Museum (the country's first public museum, previously established at the Concordia Hall in the Grand Palace) moved into the Siwamokkhaphiman, Phutthaisawan and Issara Winitchai halls in 1887.
 The outer court was razed, in part to create the newly landscaped royal field of Sanam Luang in 1897.
 The Ministry of Public Instruction was built in its northern area in 1905.
 The inner court originally remained as the residences of the remaining wives and daughters of the Front Palace.
 As it became depopulated, the area was later dedicated for military use, and barracks were built.

 In 1926, King Prajadhipok (Rama VII) dedicated the rest of the remaining palace structures to the museum.
 Following the abolition of absolute monarchy in 1932, its administration fell under the Fine Arts Department.
 The College of Dramatic Arts (now part of the Bunditpatanasilpa Institute) was established at the Itsaret Rachanuson Hall in 1934, before moving to the area of Wat Bowon Sathan Sutthawat.
 Most of the area of the former inner court, then used by the military, was acquired for the establishment of the University of Moral and Political Sciences (now Thammasat University) in 1935.
 The National Theatre was built at the former site of the Ministry of Public Instruction (by then occupied by the Ministry of Transport) in 1960.

 Today, the remaining buildings of the palace, along with a few newer structures, house the Bangkok National Museum.
 Part of the palace's southern wall remains as the boundary of Thammasat University, and foundations of the river-facing city walls (which were shared by the palace) are visible beneath the 60th Anniversary Thammasat Building.